boschrexroth/ctrlx-automation-sdk/doc/install-scripts.md

-The directory __/home/boschrexroth/scripts/__ of an App Build Environment contains a set of important scripts.
+The repository https://github.com/boschrexroth/ctrlx-automation-sdk contains a set of important scripts.

-In the file `/home/boschrexroth/scripts/README.md` all files are listed and described.
+In the file `./scripts/README.md` all files are listed and described.

-__Hint:__ The ctrlX AUTOMATION SDK contains these scripts also in the folder scripts/environment/scripts.

 ## Some important scripts